Replico-Stypa/replit.github.io/hosting/embedding-repls.md

 To embed your repl on Ghost, paste the repl link `https://replit.com/@username/repl-name` into your Ghost post.
 The link will automatically be converted to an interactive IDE, where you can edit and run code.

 ![Ghost demo](/images/repls/embed/oembed-demo.gif)

-## Editing an embedded repl

-If anyone edits an embedded repl, a fork will be created so that they edit their own copy.
-If the user is logged in to Replit in their browser, the forked repl will show up on their "My repls" dashboard.

-If the owner of an embedded repl edits it, those changes will be saved to the repl and become visible to others who view the embedded repl.